-There is no denying that a lot changes as we get older, but our eyesight is one of the most noticeable.
-As you age, you will likely notice changes in the way that you see on a day to day basis.
-These changes start off small and happen gradually, but eventually you will probably start to notice that your vision is worsening.
+There is no denying that a lot changes as we get older, but our eyesight is one of the most noticeable changes that can affect our lives on a daily basis.
+As you age, you will likely notice changes in the way that you see day-to-day.
+These changes may start off small and happen gradually, but eventually, you will probably start to notice that your vision is deteriorating.
 In fact, the majority of people will need to wear glasses or contact lenses by the time they are 65.
-In order to determine what contact lenses or glasses are right for you, you will need to have an eye test.
+In order to determine what contact lenses or glasses are right for you, you will first need to have an eye test.

 Why Eye Tests Are Important for Ageing Eyes [P to H2]

 By having regular eye tests, you can ensure that you are wearing the correct contact lenses or glasses.
 This helps to prevent additional sight deterioration and makes day-to-day life a little easier, as you avoid having to deal with poor vision and the inability to see things clearly.
 After all, struggling to read and risking a fall because of poor sight aren’t things anyone wants to face.